 Store your chimichurri in an airtight container in the refrigerator and it will stay fresh for 2-3 weeks.
 While it can be kept at room temperature, it won’t last a long time… up to 1 week.

+If you want it to last longer, you can freeze it.
 Once you’re done making your easy chimichurri sauce, fill up the cavities of an ice cube tray and freeze them.
 Once frozen, transfer the cubes to a freezer bag and store for 2-3 months.

 This is the best way to store chimichurri if you won’t eat it all before it spoils.
 That way, you can just defrost one cube at a time as needed.
 The texture may change slightly, but the flavor will still be good!

 You’ll notice some chimichurri sauce recipes use slightly different ingredients.
 There is a little bit of flexibility in what you put in your chimichurri, although each change you make will alter the flavor of the recipe.

 Here are some ideas to help you get started with substitutions:

 - Red wine vinegar: Anything with an acidic flavor, like white wine vinegar, lemon juice or lime juice.

 - Flat-leaf parsley: You can also use curly parsley.